What You Need to Know About Your Dog’s Ear Yeast Infection

 A yeast ear infection may indicate other health issues

-Your vet will examine your pup to find out what kind of ear infection you’re dealing with.
-If the above signs are present, it’s likely an ear yeast infection.
+Your vet will examine your pup to find out what kind of ear infection you're dealing with.
+If the above signs are present, it's likely an ear yeast infection.
 Other infections are possible, however.
-For instance, a bacterial infection exhibits many of the same signs.
+For instance, a bacterial infection exhibits many of the same signs as treat yeast infection.

-The bigger concern is that inner ear infections may point to something else wrong, such as:
+The bigger concern is that inner ear infections may point to something else wrong, such secondary infections such as:

 • Your dog's eardrums may be ruptured.